Moog Music: Pioneer of Modern Sound

 How to Enjoy the Legacy of Bob Moog in Asheville

 Moog Music, which opened its headquarters in 2011 on the northern edge of downtown Asheville, is the leading manufacturer of analog synthesizers in the world.
 A team of more than 80 employees produces 40 products in the factory, including five types of synthesizers.
 The Moog Music Factory offers free daily tours (Monday through Friday) to give you an up close look at production.
 Before or after the tour, stop in the store where, in addition to purchasing a synthesizer or souvenir, you can play all of the Moog synthesizers currently in production.

 Cool Moog Music Factory fact: The largest synthesizer, the Minimoog Voyager XL, takes four people and six hours to produce just one.
 A total of 51,000 of these synthesizers are produced annually.

 56 Broadway St., Asheville

-The Moogseum, a project of the Bob Moog Foundation, is a one-of-a-kind experience that will include interactive exhibits designed for playful exploration of sound, technology and science.
+The Moogseum, a project of the Bob Moog Foundation, is a one-of-a-kind experience that will include eight exhibits, many of them interactive designed for playful exploration of sound, technology and science.
 Envision Moog's creative process by exploring the recreation of his work bench.
 Step inside an immersive dome where you can learn how electricity turns into sound when it goes through a circuit!
 Explore an interactive timeline of Moog's life and the history of sound synthesis.
 And, dive deeper in the archival center which features more than 1,000 pieces of rare archival material accessible by touch-screen kiosks.
 There will also be rare memorabilia including one of the first theremins Moog built when he started his company in 1954.
 Admission is just $6.